A person with short brown hair and glasses, wearing a floral patterned blouse, smiles at the camera. A wall decoration is visible in the background.

 Expression takes many forms

 Not everyone finds it easy to express themselves through words alone.
-I integrate creative processes like art-making, symbol work, and storytelling to support expression and deepen insight when words aren’t enough.
+I integrate creative processes like expression, image work, and storytelling to support expression and deepen insight when words aren’t enough.

 Every person is the expert in their own life